 - Take an online breastfeeding class with a lactation consultant.
 Best class is this one!
-In just 90 minutes you’ll be breastfeeding like a pro and having the best experience with your newborn.
-Click here to start!
+In just 90 minutes you’ll be a pro at breastfeeding and knowing exactly what to do!

 4. Do not engage in nit picking with your partner

 Listen mama, I get it exhaustion is taking over you and the lack of sleep is slowly drowning you in despair.
 But nitpicking everything your partner does is not healthy or productive.
 It will only have you feeling worse and first time parents, you both need to be a team.
 So, bite your tongue and think before you react or say something negative.
 If you would like more help from your partner, simply ask for the specific help that you need.
 Do not be afraid to say “hey babe can you take baby a bath while I cook us some dinner?”
 Also, do not assume your partner has to know everything that you need.
 Nope, communication is key especially in the early days of parenthood!